espressif/arduino-esp32/docs/source/api/touch.rst

 ^^^^^^^^^^^^^^

 This function is used to set cycles that measurement operation takes.
 The result from touchRead, threshold and detection accuracy depend on these values.
-Defaults are 0x1000 for measure and 0x1000 for sleep.
-With default values touchRead takes 0.5ms.
+The defaults are setting touchRead to take ~0.5ms.

 .. code-block:: arduino

     void touchSetCycles(uint16_t measure, uint16_t sleep);

-* ``measure`` Sets time it takes to measure touch pad value
+* ``measure`` Sets the time that it takes to measure touch sensor value
 * ``sleep`` Sets waiting time before next measure cycle

 touchAttachInterrupt
 ^^^^^^^^^^^^^^^^^^^^

-This function is used to attach interrupt to touch pad.
-The function will be called if a touch pad value falls below the given threshold for ESP32 / rises above the given threshold for ESP32-S2/S3.
-To determine a proper threshold values between touched and untouched state use touchRead.
+This function is used to attach interrupt to the touch pad.
+The function will be called if a touch sensor value falls below the given threshold for ESP32 or rises above the given threshold for ESP32-S2/S3.
+To determine a proper threshold value between touched and untouched state, use touchRead() function.

 .. code-block:: arduino